IRS Form 6251 Instructions

 IRS Form 6251

-However, the instructions also state that taxpayers who may have received or claimed any of the following do not need to complete the worksheet.
-Simply go straight to Form 6251 to calculate the amount of alternative minimum tax that may apply.
+However, the instructions also state that taxpayers who may have received or claimed any of the following do not need to complete the Schedule 2 worksheet.

 • Accelerated depreciation